-Using a militaristic metaphor, the CEO becomes a general, fighting on the front of new business challenges, and discovers big problems at army’s rear lines.
-Quarter-mastering signals that the logistics efficiency is decreasing, and it is becoming increasingly difficult to call for reinforcements.
-Besides this, new recruits not only have never smelled the gunpowder, but are also becoming younger, less skillful and come not knowing the realities of the battlefield.
+Using a military metaphor, the CEO becomes a general, fighting on the front lines of new business challenges and discovers big problems at the army’s rear lines.
+The quartermaster signals that the logistics efficiency is decreasing, and it is becoming increasingly difficult to call for reinforcements.
+Besides this, recruits not only have never smelled gunpowder but are also becoming younger, less skillful, and come not knowing the realities of the battlefield.
 The situation is not tragic yet, but an experienced general knows that he must take action now to prevent a tragedy.
 There are plenty of options, including withholding the offensive.
 But this would mean failure.
 Instead, it is better to use the help of an allied power.
 This is where we enter.
-Our landing operation provides fresh blood and raises the troops morale.
-Reinforcements arrive on the front, bringing not only vigorous and excellently trained privates but also officers and commandos.
+Our landing operation provides fresh blood and raises the troop’s morale.
+Reinforcements arrive at the front, bringing not only vigorous and excellently trained privates but also officers and commandos.
 What is more, our staff officer is ready to support the general with his experience.

-Maybe, I went a little overboard with this militaristic analogy.
+Perhaps I went a little overboard with this analogy.
 But it essentially reflects the situation described in this article.
-The situation of a software development company which is gradually (or rapidly) transitioning from a start-up to a mature company.
-Only until recently, had the management supervised every detail of the product, employed every new programmer, read every line of the code.
+The situation of a software development company that is gradually (or rapidly) transitioning from a start-up to a mature company.
+Only until recently, the company had the management that supervised every detail of the product, employed every new developer, read every line of the code.
 But now it must focus on strategic business efforts.
 Even at the cost of executives forcing themselves to ignore details of micro-management level processes.
-They should be ready to accept the costs of employing someone to delegate day-to-day tasks to, someone to take off their shoulders, not only the burden of recruitment, but also of the introducing new members to the team, managing new employees, developing or debugging the product.
-In this situation, the best solution is the good old programming outsourcing.
+They should be ready to accept the costs of employing someone to delegate day-to-day tasks to, someone to take off their shoulders, not only the burden of recruitment but also the introduction of new members to the team, managing new employees, developing or debugging the product.
+In this situation, the best solution is good outsourced programming.
 But only as long as it is well handled.